framedsc/Sitesource/markdown/GameGuides/DOOM.md

 There shouldn't be any stretched output if you stick to your default AR.
 Simply multiply the current windowed resolution on SRWE by 3, 4 or higher depending on your PC specs to avoid stretching.
 For example if your windowed resolution is `1616x939` then `1616 x 4 = 6464` `939 x 4 = 3756` so `6464x3756` is your hotsampled resolution.
 Use [AspectRatioComposition.fx made by Daodan317081](https://github.com/Daodan317081/reshade-shaders/blob/master/Shaders/AspectRatioComposition.fx) to preview in-game custom AR.
 Placing this shader at the bottom of the shader list and binding a key to toggle it, is highly recommended.
 After taking shot, you can crop it with your favorite image editor.
 (Photoshop and GIMP allows you to crop image by entering aspect ratios)

 @alert info
-Custom aspect ratios with DSR not tested.
+Custom aspect ratios with DSR have not been tested.
 @end

 ## Reshade & DoF

-Reshade DoF was tested on the latest version of Reshade (4.4.1).
+Reshade DoF was tested with Reshade 4.4.1.
 Since there is no option to select a specific depth buffer on Reshade 4.4.1 for OpenGL, it may not work as expected every time.
 Resizing the window affects the depth buffer in both good and bad ways.
 If you are experiencing issues with the depth buffer, try resizing the resolution via SRWE.

 ## Using the Camera